M.A. in Engaged Humanities & the Creative Life

 Students in the M.A. in Engaged Humanities & the Creative Life program:

-- Complete two substantial creative projects or portfolios and reflect upon their creative process
+- Complete two substantial creative projects and reflect upon their creative process.

-- Receive a degree which expands their job options or opens up new career tracks
+- Receive a degree that expands their vocational options and opens up new career possibilities.

 Featured Blog Posts and Multi-Media

 -The Ecocritical Psyche: Literature, Evolutionary Complexity and Jung

 -Overview of the program's foundations, what types of student's it attracts, and a course sampling (mp3)